Needin' U

 "Needin' U" is a house record written and produced by David Morales, under the pseudonym David Morales Presents The Face.
-The track's retail release was on Manifesto Records in the summer of 1998, but it had been available to DJs several months prior on various house record labels.
+The track's retail release was on Manifesto Records in the summer of 1998, but it had been available to DJs several months prior on Definity Records.
 The song quickly became a big hit in the club scene and would go on to become its artist's biggest hit and a house music anthem.

 Background

 Morales originally created "Needin' U" as a demo, resulting from his experimenting with various samples over a three-hour period, which he never intended to release to the public.
 However, following positive reactions from fans and other DJs after Morales started including the track in DJ sets, he decided to release it commercially.